liufran1/bageledio/README.md

 Backlog
-* Update dropdown items to be less hardcoded
+* Update dropdown items to be less hardcoded - combo of top ranked players and players in the database of games